Steps to buy your home in 2021

 Step 3: Tour homes, online and offline

 We all do it, browsing through Zillow, Redfin, or Nuhom listings every morning.
 When you find a home you like, check out the details of the listing and do a 3D tour (if available).
-If your interest has peaked, schedule a private tour online on our website.
+If your interest has peaked, schedule a private tour online.
 When touring your home, first try and envision yourself living there.
 Does it meet your needs and wants?
 This is your opportunity to note down what can be changed, renovated, modified, or painted over if needed.
 All of your findings can impact your offer decision-making as well.
 After that, feel free to unleash the Sherlock Holmes in you or lean on your Nuhom agent.
 Pro Tip: On average, Nuhom gives you back $7,500 in savings.
 Pro Tip: Take pictures and videos, especially of areas of concern you want to follow-up on.
 Pro Tip: Read any disclosures listed, they will help you learn more about the home.

 Step 4: Strategize and make an offer, small deposit made